-Sale of plotted development site is made to end buyers who may build their houses in the allotted piece of land or plot.
-Sometime the sale is done after developing the entire infrastructure or by showing the development plan while such an infrastructure development project is in progress.
+The sale of plots is made to end buyers who may build their houses on the allotted piece of land.
+Sometimes the sale is done after developing the entire infrastructure or by showing the development plan while such an infrastructure development project is in progress.

-The GST applicable on sales of developed plot with basic amenities is charged at 18%, while if there is no construction on the plot then 0% or no GST is applicable.
+The GST applicable on sales of developed land with basic amenities is charged at 18%, while if there is no construction, then 0% or no GST is applicable.
 In case, a developer charges development charges separately then GST is payable @18% on these development charges also.

-Buyers need to understand that when the developer of a plotted development offers the plots to a buyer, this includes the charges of basic amenities in the sales price.
+Buyers need to understand that when the developer of a plotted development offers the allocated piece of land to a buyer, this includes the charges of basic amenities in the sales price.
 Thus the cost of a developed plot is higher than the cost of sale of land, but with basic amenities, in place, the buyers may not need to make efforts separately for sewerage lines, roads, water pipes, electricity cables, etc. While in the case of a plot title transfer deal the buyer needs to pay for getting such basic infrastructure or will have to wait until authority starts developing the same.
-Also, the developed plot with all approvals in place from the development authority enables a buyer for a home loan for construction, which is a plus point.
+Also, the plotted development with all approvals in place from the development authority enables a buyer for a home loan for construction, which is a plus point.

 Take the first step to home ownership with HomeCapital, get eligibility and in-principal sanction letter in one minute.